jolmoo/pickmu-mobile/README.md

 ---

+## 🔍 Why This Project Matters

+Pickmu is **not a demo or academic project**.
+It is a **production-grade mobile application** designed for real-world logistics, where **real-time location accuracy, background execution, and battery efficiency** are business-critical.

+This project demonstrates my ability to **design, build, and ship complex mobile systems** under real operational constraints.

+---

 ## 🚀 Project Overview

-**Pickmu** is a mobile delivery platform that connects individuals and businesses with nearby riders to perform on-demand and scheduled services (food delivery, package pickup, express shipments, etc.).
+**Pickmu** is a mobile delivery platform that connects individuals and businesses with nearby riders to perform **on-demand and scheduled services** (food delivery, package pickup, express shipments, etc.).

 This repository contains the **entire mobile frontend** of the application, covering **both User and Rider experiences**, built from scratch using **React Native with Expo**.

-My responsibility encompassed:
+### My responsibilities included:

-- Full mobile frontend architecture and implementation
+- Full mobile frontend architecture and implementation (~40+ screens)
-- Advanced real-time geolocation & GPS engineering
-- API integration and state management
+- Design and implementation of a real-time, battery-efficient GPS tracking system
+- Integration with multiple backend services and async data flows
+- State management for complex multi-role application logic
-- CI/CD via Expo Application Services (EAS)
+- CI/CD ownership using Expo Application Services (EAS)
 - Production builds and store deployment (App Store & Google Play)

-A core technical challenge — and the main differentiator of this project — was the design of a **high-performance, battery-efficient real-time rider tracking system**, suitable for real-world logistics usage.
+A key technical challenge — and the main differentiator of this project — was the design of a **high-performance real-time rider tracking system** suitable for continuous, real-world logistics usage.

 ---

 ## 🧱 Tech Stack

+### Core Technologies
 - React Native
+- TypeScript
 - Expo & EAS

-- TypeScript
+### State & Navigation
 - React Navigation
 - Context API / Redux

+### Platform & Services
 - Geolocation & Maps APIs
 - Expo Background Tasks
 - Push Notifications (EAS)

 ---

 ## 📱 Application Structure

-The app is divided into two main operational flows:
+The app is divided into two main operational flows.

 ### 👤 User Application

-Users can request services, track orders in real time, manage their profile and wallet, upload documents, and communicate with riders.

-**Key Screens:**
-- Authentication (Login, Register, Phone Verification, Password Recovery)
-- Onboarding & Intro flows
-- Home Dashboard
-- Multi-step Service Request (Onboarding Flow)
-- Real-time Order Tracking
-- Order History
-- Profile & Settings
-- Wallet & Transactions
-- Document Upload
-- Legal & Configuration screens

----
+Authentication, onboarding, service requests, real-time tracking, order history, wallet & transactions, document uploads, profile & settings.

 ### 🏍️ Rider Application

-Riders manage deliveries, track active services, communicate with users/support, and handle vehicle and identity verification.

-**Key Screens:**
-- Rider Home (Active & Pending Services)
-- Rider Onboarding
-- Profile & Vehicle Management
-- Document Upload & Verification
-- Real-time Chat
-- Wallet & Earnings
-- Service History
-- Settings & Configuration
+Rider onboarding, active & pending services, real-time tracking, chat, wallet & earnings, service history, vehicle & document management.

 ---